 Status of Willamette Fish Facility design projects

 Fall Creek Adult Fish Facility - Piaskowski said Richards said they will be awarding possibly as early as next week and will begin construction in the fall.
 Commissioning set for March 2018.
 Second season will be running the new ladder.
 Burchfield commented that she would like to see a schedule once the contract is awarded.
 Brown asked for clarification regarding if there will be passage even during construction and Richards said yes.
+USACE also indicated they cannot allow funding for FCR to be split across fiscal year budgets.
 Burchfield is concerned about funding and if it will be pulled from other projects for FCR.
-She is very concerned that LOP gets funded and can go forward and not have to wait until next spring.
-Richards said that Chane will reply to the steering team regarding the funding.
+She is very concerned that LOP active tag research planned for FY16 gets funded and can go forward and not have to wait until next spring.
+Richards said that Chane will reply to the Steering Team regarding the funding.
 Richards stated that specific budget information can’t be discussed yet due to a non-disclosure agreement.
 Burchfield stated that she doesn’t want a project that has already been approved de-funded due to FCR.
 ACTION Richards to share contracting schedule when available.

 PFFC – 2016 operation plans – Dalgliesh reported that the trap is in place and fishing.
 Burchfield asked if there were any additional research projects or studies for the year and Dalgliesh reported that there were not.